gatsbyjs/gatsby/docs/docs/glossary.md

 The configuration file, `gatsby-config.js` tells Gatsby information about your website.
 A common option set in config is your sites metadata that can power your SEO meta tags.

+### CSS

+[CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) stands for Cascading Style Sheets, and it's a major part of the Web Platform along with [HTML](#html) and [JavaScript](#javascript).
+CSS is a language for styling webpages that was designed to be highly backwards-compatible.
+As new features are developed and rolled out to end-users, various [CSS parsers](https://www.html5rocks.com/en/tutorials/internals/howbrowserswork/#CSS_parsing) in their browsers can safely ignore unsupported features and enhance pages with the styling properties they do support.
+CSS accomplishes this with its _cascading_ design and linear order of operations, and is fundamental to styling with new techniques like [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/CSS_Grid_and_Progressive_Enhancement) while providing fallbacks for older browsers.

 ## D

 ### Data Source